Greece Moments Greece Moments

 Getting Around & Car Rental in Syros

-You can easily discover Syros with a rental car.
-Most of the roads are in good condition and traffic is limited on the small island.
-Except for the turbulent main street of Ermoupoli, where there can be a small traffic jam at rush hour.
-Depending on the season, you can get a small car from 25 euros per day.
-Along the harbour promenade of Ermoupoli there are numerous car rental companies.
+You can easily explore Syros with a rental car.
+Most of the roads are in good condition and traffic is light on this small island — except on the busy main street of Ermoupoli, where you may encounter a small traffic jam during rush hour.
+Depending on the season, you can rent a small car from 25 euros per day.
+Along the harbour promenade of Ermoupoli you’ll find numerous car rental companies.

 syros mietwagen ermoupolis